alang100/DSTS_Assignment_2_Predicting_Flight_Delays/README.md

 5. **Key Learnings:**
    - Addressing class imbalance is critical, especially when predicting the minority class is vital for business outcomes.
-   - Good data preparation, including feature engineering and scaling, is often more impactful than choosing the most advanced model.
+   - Good data preparation, including feature engineering and scaling, is often more important than choosing the most advanced model.
-   - Machine learning is an iterative process, requiring multiple rounds of experimentation, fine-tuning, and feature enhancement to achieve desired results.
+   - Machine learning is an iterative process, requiring multiple rounds of experimentation, fine-tuning, and feature engineering to achieve improved results.

-In conclusion, while the Random Forest model showed promise with a significantly improved recall, further iterations with additional feature engineering, balancing techniques, and model tuning are essential to meet the business goal of accurately predicting flight delays.
+In conclusion, while the Random Forest model showed the most promise with a significantly improved recall, further iterations with additional feature engineering, balancing techniques, and model tuning are essential to meet the business goal of accurately predicting flight delays.

 ---